TA-Lib/ta-lib-python/README.md

 and unzip to ``C:\ta-lib``.

 > This is a 32-bit binary release.
 If you want to use 64-bit Python, you will
 > need to build a 64-bit version of the library.
-Some unofficial (**and
+Some unofficial instructions
-> unsupported**) instructions for building on 64-bit Windows 10, here for
+> for building on 64-bit Windows 10 or Windows 11, here for reference:
-> reference:
 >
 > 1. Download and Unzip ``ta-lib-0.4.0-msvc.zip``
 > 2. Move the Unzipped Folder ``ta-lib`` to ``C:\``